 Next, check out what's inside the folder.
 You'll find Windows and Mac versions of the Word project proposal templates.
 It also has versions for the InDesign and Pages apps.

 We'll use the US Letter template for this tutorial.
 Click on US Letter, then click on MS Word.

 You'll find two versions of the templates.
 The DOCX version works with Word 2007 and later.
 If you're using an older version of Word, use the DOC template instead.

 We'll use the DOCX version.
 Click on the DOCX folder to access the Proposal-US template, and you're ready for the next step.

 4. Import the Template Into Microsoft Word

 If the template doesn't look as you expect, close the document.
-Go to the included ReadMe file, which has a download link for the font used in the proposal template, which is Source Sans Pro.
+Go to the included ReadMe file.
+You'll find a download link for the font used in the proposal template, which is Source Sans Pro.
 Download the font, and click on the folder to unzip it.

 There are several versions of the font.
 Click on one of them (the Regular is a good bet) to get the option to install it.
 Click Install to add it to your computer's fonts.

-Repeat this step until you've installed all necessary versions of the font to your computer.
+Repeat this step to install all necessary versions of the font to your computer.
 Then reopen the template as described above.